rabowskyb/amazon-sagemaker-workshop/README.md

 3. Stock Price Prediction Notebook
 4. Image Classification Notebook

-After you have completed the workshop you can delete all of the resources that were created by following the Cleanup Guide provided with this lab guide.
+After you have completed the workshop, you can delete all of the resources that were created by following the Cleanup Guide provided with this lab guide.

 ### Module 1:  Creating a Notebook Instance